 When looking at a firearm injury, one of the first questions you may ask yourself, and one that courts will ask, is how did it happen?
 If the weapon involved was defective, then recovery may be possible under products liability law.
-If the weapon was not defective, then it is necessary to turn to the laws governing negligence for recovery.
+If the weapon wasn’t defective, then it’s necessary to turn to the laws governing negligence for recovery.

 Firearms and Defective Product Cases

 If the weapon appears to have malfunctioned in some way, then recovery may be possible under a products liability theory.
 In determining whether there was a malfunction, the courts will look at whether the weapon operated as expected or intended.
-Thus, while there have been many attempts to argue that guns are defective because they are dangerous, the fact that a weapon injures or kills when fired has not traditionally been considered a defect in and of itself.
+Thus, while there have been many attempts to argue that guns are defective because they are dangerous; the fact that a weapon injures or kills when fired hasn’t traditionally been considered a defect in and of itself.

 Products liability cases involving weapons have been successful where the injury is alleged to have occurred due to a true malfunction of the weapon or due to inadequate warnings relating to an unexpectedly dangerous quality of the weapon.
 For example, a gun with a firing mechanism that is significantly more sensitive than other similar guns might require a warning as to that quality.
 That highly sensitive firing mechanism might also be considered a design defect.
 A gun manufactured with an inadequate safety could be both defective in design, if the inadequacy was by design, and defective in manufacture, if the inadequately designed safety was also manufactured with a flaw.